0xSero/partisia-docs/docs/smart-contracts/smart-contract-interactions-on-the-blockchain.md

 code of the action.
 Subsequently, this callback event spawns a callback action for the auction contract, thus changing the state.

-Smart Contract 1 callback-starting action sets in motion a potential sequence of state changes.
+The auction contract callback-starting action sets in motion a potential sequence of state changes.
 Typically, the state remains unaltered after the initial action, with transformations anticipated only after the conclusion of the callback event.
+In the example you would only want to update the highest bidder when the bid went through.
 Callbacks, in essence, act as controllers of change when doing contract-to-contract interactions.

 ![SmartContractMentalModelWithCallback.svg](mental-models%2FSmartContractMentalModelWithCallback.svg)